intellectivelab/docs.intellectivelab.com/_docs/unity-for-crm/unity-for-icn.md

 ## Unity Main User Interface

 The Unity main user interface is displayed in the center region.
-The contents of the user interface depend on the IBM Content Navigator feature icon that is clicked and the Unity configuration corresponding to the feature icon.
+The contents of the user interface depend on the IBM Content Navigator feature that is clicked and the Unity configuration corresponding to the feature.

-## IBM Content Navigator Feature Icons
+## IBM Content Navigator Features

-The Unity ICN Plug-In displays at runtime dynamically the appropriate feature icons to the user.
-The number and functionality of the Unity ICN Feature Icons depend on the following:
+The Unity ICN Plug-In displays at runtime dynamically the appropriate features to the user.
+The number and functionality of the Unity ICN Features depend on the following:

 - [Configuration of the Unity ICN Plug-In](#configuration-of-the-plug-in)
 - Current user credentials – only features that the user is authorized to see will be shown
 - Current role selected in the [Unity ICN Plug-In role selector](#unity-role-selector)
 - Unity configuration that is stored in one or more Unity Configuration XML Files

-When the user clicks on an ICN Feature Icon that is related to Unity the main panel containing the Unity user interface for that Feature Icon is loaded.
+When the user clicks on an ICN Feature that is related to Unity the main panel containing the Unity user interface for that Feature is loaded.
 All loaded Unity features will stay resident in memory during the ICN session.

-This means that the user can click on Feature Icon "A" type in some values, then click on Feature Icon "B" and do some work.
+This means that the user can click on Feature "A", type in some values, then click on Feature "B" and do some work.
-When the user then later clicks back to Feature Icon "A" in the same session the values that were typed in will have been retained as the feature was kept in memory.
+When the user then later clicks back to Feature "A" in the same session the values that were typed in will have been retained as the feature was kept in memory.
 This allows the user to have very flexible interactions with IBM Content Navigator/Unity.

 One typical business scenario is that the user is working on something, receives a call that needs to be handled by another feature.
 After the call is completed the user can go back to the work that was in process before.